 Caring for your feet is always important for those who have diabetes, but summer can present unique challenges.
 Changes in temperature, footwear and moisture levels can increase the risk for dehydration, cuts and blisters.
-Thankfully, there are ways to make sure you and your diabetic feet stay healthy:
+Thankfully, there are ways to make sure you are protecting your diabetic feet during the summer.

 Wear the right shoes